CS3310-Algorithims/closest_pair_of_points/README.md

 # Group project for Algorithms and Analysis I

-## Closest Pair of Points
+## Closest Pair of Points in Planar to Kth Dimensions

-Program to find the closest pair of points in a list of points using divide and conquer algorithm.
+Program to find the closest pair of points using divide and conquer algorithm.
+Implementation includes 2D planar and K-D multidimensions (1D, 2D, 3D, 4D, ...).

 Time Complexity: O(nlogn)